Workflow Analysis Tree and applying changes

 The Analysis Tree needs to be applied to an image measurement to create the output predictions.

-To do this manually, click the Apply Changes button available in the bottom toolbar and in righ-click context menus for images.
-You can apply changes on an individual image, on groups, or on all data in the project.
+To do this manually, click the Apply Changes button available in the bottom toolbar or right-click an image or a group and select Apply Changes in the context menu.
+You can apply changes to individual images, groups, or on all data in the project.

 A progress bar is displayed when the workflow is applied.
 How long it takes, depends on the size of the workflow and data.